nrfconnect/sdk-nrf/scripts/west_commands/sbom/README.rst

       * NCS-SBOM-Apply-To-File: lib/**/*.lib
       */

-* ``cache-database`` - use license information detected and cached earlier in the cache database file.
+* ``cache-database`` - Use license information detected and cached earlier in the cache database file.
   Disabled by default.

   Provide the cache database file using the following argument: